The Yes, and principle for finding your composure

 Food for thought:

--> How do you deal with mistakes?
+→ How do you deal with your mistakes?

-• Say yes to humour. – I love British humour.
+I love British humour.
 Not taking things too seriously.
 That’s also what I like about the video with Professor Kelly.
 They take it with humour.
 What else could they do?

 What about a bit more lightness?

--> Try out failing, again and again and in a safe environment and enjoy the moment when you don’t take life too seriously and your life gains lightness.
+→ Try out failing, again and again and in a safe environment and enjoy the moment when you don’t take life too seriously and your life gains lightness.

--> Feeling relaxed on a physical level (Embodiment)
+➡ Feeling relaxed on a physical level (Embodiment)

 Stress also shows on a physical level, e.g. shoulder and neck pain, in our back but also in our face.
 Make sure, you find a balance on a physical level, e.g.

-• Dancing
+- Dancing

-• Exercises for your shoulder and neck
+- Exercises for your shoulder and neck

-• Walking
+- Walking

-• Moving in general
+- Moving in general

-• Making faces (+ good mood on top)
+- Making faces (+ good mood on top)

-• Shaking stress off.
+- Shaking stress off.
 That’s what I do regularly, especially after being very focused at work.
 Shake off the stress.
 Dogs shake themselves, too. 🙂

 Use your body to support you:

-• Open yourself up for your life: Roll your shoulders back and stretch your chest.
-I’ve written a blog entry on power posing in which I explain how our physical bodies shape the way we think and feel. – I practise this regularly myself as insecurity and anxiety leave you with a feeling of restriction and they block your thinking opposed to open poses.
+I practise this regularly myself as insecurity and anxiety leave you with a feeling of restriction and they block your thinking opposed to open poses.

-• Invite lightness & joy into your life.
+- Invite lightness & joy into your life.

--> A question of training
+➡ A question of training

 The „Yes, and”-principle for finding your composure is also a question of training like the playing of an instrument, doings sports or speaking another language.
-We often only see the results when people seem to master things so effortlessly.
+We often only see the results when people seem to master things effortlessly.
 But the efforts behind it are unveiled to us.

 I apply what I’ve written above regularly.
 Some of it comes naturally, some of it I had to learn or to recall from former times.
 When you feel the positive effect, it won’t feel like a must anymore.